Parliamentary.ai

 Overview

-This bill seeks to amend the Digital Economy Act 2017 by removing provisions related to TV licence fee concessions based on age.
-Essentially, it removes any existing age-based discounts or exemptions from the TV licence fee.
+This bill aims to remove provisions from the Digital Economy Act 2017 that relate to TV licence fee concessions based on age.
+Essentially, it seeks to repeal existing legislation that provides specific discounts or exemptions from the TV licence fee for individuals based on their age.

 Description